Stent: Drug-eluting stent

 Drug-eluting stents (DES) are specialized medical devices used to treat coronary artery disease and peripheral artery disease.
 They release a drug that inhibits cellular growth into the blocked or narrowed arteries, reducing the risk of blockages.
 DES are commonly placed using percutaneous coronary intervention (PCI), a minimally invasive procedure performed via catheter.
 These stents have shown clear advantages over older bare-metal stents, improving patient outcomes and quality of life for cardiac patients.
 With over 90% of stents used in PCI procedures being drug-eluting as of 2023, DES have become the standard choice for interventional cardiologists.

 DES gradually release drugs that prevent restenosis and thrombosis within the treated arteries, addressing common complications associated with previous treatments.
 While risks such as clot formation and bleeding exist, studies have demonstrated superior efficacy compared to bare-metal stents in reducing major adverse cardiac events like heart attacks and repeat revascularization procedures.
-Long-term outcomes are still being studied due to their relatively recent introduction; however, DES have revolutionized the treatment of coronary artery disease by significantly improving patient outcomes and enhancing their quality of life.
+Long-term outcomes are still being studied due to their relatively recent introduction; however, DES have changed the treatment of coronary artery disease, improving patient outcomes and quality of life.